 carpentry services

-creative design services
+creative design services.

-SBEs provide a great benefit to the school, the community, and related program areas.
-Goods and services needed by the stakeholders are sometimes provided at a reduced cost and can strengthen stakeholder relationships.
-SBEs provide practical learning experiences that strengthen the connection between classroom instruction and real-world experiences which can build management and leadership skills at a level not typical in other HQWBL experiences.
-SBEs also allow students to gain valuable work experience without having to leave the school setting.
+School-based enterprises provide a great benefit to the school, the community, and related program areas.
+Goods and services needed by the stakeholders sometimes can be provided at a reduced cost and can strengthen stakeholder relationships.
+School-based enterprises provide practical learning experiences that strengthen the connection between classroom instruction and real-world experiences, which can build management and leadership skills at a level not typical in other HQWBL experiences.
+School-based enterprises also allow students to gain valuable work experience without having to leave the school setting.

 School-Based Enterprises at a Glance